14th Street bridges: Charles R. Fenwick Bridge

 The final bridge, the Charles R. Fenwick Bridge, carrying the Yellow Line, opened on April 30, 1983.
-Based on the recommendation of Washington Post reporter Jack Eisen, the bridge was named for Fenwick by the Metro Board on September 22, 1983.
+Based on the recommendation of Washington Post reporter Jack Eisen, the bridge was named for Charles R. Fenwick by the Metro Board on September 22, 1983.
 Fenwick was a Virginia state legislator from the Washington suburbs who sponsored legislation to create Metro.
 He died in 1968.